 - Class V: occupied - at least one liable person is a foreign diplomat

 - Class W: occupied - it is annexed to a family home occupied by that family's elderly or disabled relatives

 If you think you may be entitled to a discount or may be exempt, please contact Customer Services on 01455 238141.
 If you receive a discount or exemption then you must tell the Council Tax Team within 21 days of any change of circumstances which affects your entitlement.
 Failure to do so may lead to a penalty charge.
 If the property remains unoccupied and unfurnished after any exemption expires then it will attract a 100% council tax charge.

 People with disabilities

 A property band reduction in the charge may be applicable if you, or someone who lives with you, is disabled and use a wheelchair within the property or requires a room to meet their needs or requires an extra bathroom or kitchen.
-Please contact the Council Tax Team if you wish to apply.
+Further information about band reductions.